 How to join

-Alternatively, you can also download the form and bring the completed and signed physical copy in to the office for us to process.
+You can also download the form and bring the completed and signed physical copy in to the office for us to process.
 You can find the form below.